cybercongress/go-cyber/docs/cyberd.md

 Solution is payment channels based on HLTC and proof verification which unlocks amount earned for already served request (new signatures post via requester/user to cybernode wia whisper/ipfs-pub-sub)

+## Prediction by a consensus computer

+## Smart contracts for predictions

 ## Selfish linking

+Manipulating the rank: Sybil Attack: Quadratic voting.
+Rank squared.
+Decay from linear in the beginning.

 ## Spam protection